-Sheridan Bell & the Vanishing Beast: Chapter Two
+The Vanishing Beast: Chapter Two

 We begin to unravel Saoirse's secrets.

-Sheridan Bell & the Vanishing Beast: Chapter Two
+The Vanishing Beast: Chapter Two

 “The victim’s name is Arthur Hathaway,” Saoirse answered, “And early this morning, he was mauled by some kind of beast.”

 “A beast,” Henry repeated, trying to keep the skepticism out of his tone.
-“Can you please elaborate?
+“Can you elaborate?
 What does that mean, exactly?”

 Henry patted his coat pockets only to remember he’d left his copy of the paper down with Joseph.
 He’d barely gotten to skim it.
-“Usually, yes, but I haven’t had a chance today.”
+“Usually, but I haven’t had a chance today.”

 Henry clicked his tongue and looked up at the sídhe woman sitting across from him.
 “Start from the beginning.
 What is your connection to Arthur Hathaway?”